rperry99/pizza-website-redesign/README.md

 ### What's Done

+- Home (Index) Page
+  - Move the info that was on the about section to this page
 - Location page
   - Images are just plaecholders, Might change one of them so they look different.
 - Menu Page